 Painting Wrought Iron

 Before painting wrought iron, remove any rust and loose paint using sandpaper, a wire brush, or a rotary wire brush chucked in an electric drill.
-Wipe off any paint or rust residue, then spray a coat of rust inhibiting primer to all of the surfaces followed by two topcoats of paint.
 (Watch Video)